theNewFlesh/hidebound/README.md

 Attached Storage devices.
-The guarantees assets provide in terms of uniformity of content via asset specification, and uniformity of indexing via asset metadata, empowers developers to create narrow, powerful pipelines that do not have to battle the complexitied of heterogenous content.
+The guarantees assets provide in terms of uniformity of content via asset specification, and uniformity of indexing via asset metadata, empowers developers to create narrow, powerful pipelines that do not have to battle the complexities of heterogenous content.

-Kubeflow, Dask and Hadoop are good examples of pipeline frameworks which can easily benefit through use of Hidebound assets.
+Kubeflow, Dask and Hadoop are good examples of pipeline frameworks that can easily benefit through use of Hidebound assets.
 All of which Hidebound's author uses personally and professionally for ML pipelines.